New Mercedes SL Roadster interior revealed: price, specs and release date

 The old Mercedes SL came with a folding metal roof, but the new car is expected to go for a soft-top instead.
 Not only will this help make the car lighter, but the less complex mechanism should leave more space in the boot for luggage when the roof’s folded away.

 Modern soft-tops feature multiple layers of sound-proofing, so you can bet it’ll be very relaxing to travel in with the roof up.
 Various air deflectors should help reduce buffeting when you fold the roof down – which you should be able to do at up to around 30mph.

-2021 Mercedes SL Roadster interior
+2021 Mercedes-AMG SL Roadster interior

-2021 Mercedes SL Roadster engines
+2021 Mercedes-AMG SL Roadster engines

 Mercedes hasn’t announced which engines will power the new SL roadster, but you’ll likely be able to choose from a range of mild-hybrid six-cylinder engines and bigger, more powerful V8 options.

-The V8 models will use a version of AMG’s tried-and-tested 4.0-litre twin-turbo engine.
+The V8 models will use a version of AMG’s tried-and-tested 4.0-litre twin-turbo engine, most likely producing over 600hp in this application.
 As with almost all new Mercedes, the new SL Roadster will come exclusively with an automatic gearbox – most likely a nine-speed unit.

 2021 Mercedes-AMG SL Roadster price and release date

 The Mercedes-AMG SL Roadster should debut later this year with sales commencing shortly thereafter.
 Prices for the base six-cylinder models should be in the region of £70,000 with top V8 variants setting you back at least £100,000.